-Twenty-one-year-old Jordan now spends two nights a week on stage at Ten’s Show Club in Salisbury, Mass.
-Despite making $500 a night at the fully nude club, Jordan began branching out in order to make more cash.
+Twenty-one-year-old Ashley now spends two nights a week on stage at Ten’s Show Club in Salisbury, Mass.
+Despite making $500 a night at the fully nude club, Ashley began branching out in order to make more cash.
 After sleeping with numerous married men, though, she quickly discovered that prostitution wasn’t for her.
-Feeling the guilt of what she was doing, as well as the stigma surrounding the job, Jordan decided to stick with stripping and dancing only.
+Feeling the guilt of what she was doing, as well as the stigma surrounding the job, Ashley decided to stick with stripping and dancing only.

 She says that the lifestyle is very different from what people expect.

-“It’s not like what you see in the movies,” Jordan said.
+“It’s not like what you see in the movies,” Ashley said.

 “It’s expensive to live today,” she said.
 “The pressures of everyday life are getting harder and harder.”

-“I would like to be able to put this on my résumé and have it be a good thing, rather than a negative,” Jordan said.
+“I would like to be able to put this on my résumé and have it be a good thing, rather than a negative,” Ashley said.